 Drug Information from the National Library of Medicine

-The Portal provides users a comprehensive gateway to information on more than 20,000 drugs (over 200,000 unique searchable drug names and their synonyms) not only from NLM but also from other U.S. government agencies.
+The Portal provides users a comprehensive gateway to information on over 53,000 substances (over 200,000 unique searchable drug names and their synonyms) not only from NLM but also from other U.S. government agencies.
 It covers drugs from the time they are entered into clinical trials through their entry into the U.S. marketplace.
 The Drug Portal touches on all related information resources at NLM to provide for a comprehensive view.
 It is intended as a "middle ground" resource which includes information for the consumer, health professionals, and researchers.

 Learn about your prescription drugs and over-the-counter medicines from MedlinePlus, the National Institutes of Health's Web site for patients and their families and friends.
 Read about side effects, dosage, special precautions, and more.
 Browse dietary supplements and herbal remedies to learn about their effectiveness, usual dosage, and drug interactions.

 Developed to aid in the identification of unknown solid dosage pharmaceuticals, Pillbox combines high-resolution images of tablets and capsules with appearance information (imprint, shape, color, etc.).
 It enables users to identify solid dosage forms based on physical criteria: imprint (characters or number printed on a medication), shape, color, size, and scoring.
 Users are shown thumbnail images of possible matches.
 These images are continually updated as the user enters additional information.
 Pillbox is designed for use by emergency physicians, first responders, other health care providers, Poison Control Center staff, and concerned citizens.

 DailyMed provides information about marketed drugs, including FDA labels (package inserts).
 It provides health information providers and the public with a standard, comprehensive, up-to-date, look-up and download resource of medication content and labeling as found in medication package inserts.